zhengkai-cloudian/hap-operator/README.md

 on a host with less 100MB hard drive space or less than 2GB RAM, the installation will abort.

 Then complete these node preparation tasks in this order:
-1. "Installing HyperStore Prerequisites"
+1. Installing HyperStore Prerequisites
-2. "Configuring Network Interfaces, Time Zone, and Data Disks"
+2. Configuring Network Interfaces, Time Zone, and Data Disks
-3. "Running the Pre-Install Checks Script"
+3. Running the Pre-Install Checks Script

 ## Preparing Your environment